 The US and Canadian governmental recommendations for intake are 25 grams per day for women and 38 grams per day for men.
 Sadly, most Americans and residents of other industrialized nations get only about 15-16 grams per day because their focus is on processed foodstuffs.
 That means that their beneficial microbes are not getting sufficient nutrition and the mucus-degrading ones are chomping away and gaining access to tissues they should not be able to access.

-You MUST increase your intake of bulk-containing foods to prevent this from happening and to reap all the benefits that unprocessed plant foods and their fibers can provide.
-Studies show that your gut microbes need the beneficial plant compounds, the polyphenols, in addition to the plant fibers in order to thrive.
+You MUST increase your intake of bulk-containing foods to prevent this from happening and to reap all the benefits that unprocessed plant foods and their fibrous compounds can provide.
+Studies show that your gut microbes need the beneficial plant compounds, the polyphenols, in addition to the plants' fibrous compounds in order to thrive.
 A good example of the prebiotic effect of polyphenols concerns cacao/cocoa.

 What you must do to increase your intake is to eat more real, whole foods.
-Below is a table of foods from the USDA that have the most fiber per serving.
-You can see that many of the top foods are beans (pulses, legumes) or seeds, but even a strict Paleo diet can be filled with nutritious, high-fiber foods.
+Below is a table of foods from the USDA that have the most roughage per serving.
+You can see that many of the top foods are beans (pulses, legumes) or seeds, but even a strict Paleo diet can be filled with nutritious, fibrous foods.

 Return to whole food page.

 Thanks for visiting this site!
 If you've enjoyed reading this page or have found the information to be useful to you, please "like", tweet about it, or share it so others can benefit, too.
 You can leave comments below via Facebook or Disqus.

 Comment with Disqus (including as a guest), Twitter or Google accounts:

 If you are one of my many readers without a Facebook account, you can still comment.